 It was a typical day for Pete, a division manager who oversees the work of 1200 employees for a large multi-national enterprise.
 Like many others, the day was full of meetings, deadlines and urgent tasks, when one issue rose above the rest: rumors had surfaced that the company was planning on selling off one of its subsidiaries and would then reorganize the remainder of the company.
 The source of the rumor: a leading industry blog.
 Pete had a staff meeting with his direct reports planned for later in the day to make the announcement, but the grapevine had already beaten him to the punch.

-The company grapevine is nothing new, but it now has a super-charged conduit via social technologies such as blogs, Facebook and Twitter.
+The company grapevine is nothing new, but it now has a super-charged conduit via social technologies.
 Leaders have always played a key role in disseminating information to their teams.
 Now, with the increased speed and access that employees have to information, the emphasis for leaders has shifted from that of acquiring and sharing information with employees to the interpretation and assimilation of that data.
 As shown by Pete’s story, the information now comes from multiple (and potentially uncontrolled) sources and often puts the leader in a reactive position.

 Now, more than ever, it’s key for leaders to help give context to the information that employees have in their possession.
 In Pete’s case, because he was a latecomer to the information sharing, he did not have the chance to frame the information in a way that was best for the audience receiving it.
 Therefore, when he did lead his staff meeting, he had to start with: “I understand that some of you have heard X; here’s what this means to all of us.”